Jofralso/hitchhikers-guide-to-developing/ARCHITECTURE.md

 ## Design Philosophy

-This meta-repository uses a modular architecture where each engineering domain exists as an independent Git submodule.
+This repository uses a modular architecture where each engineering domain is organized in dedicated directories.
 This provides:

-- **Isolation**: Independent version control per domain
+- **Isolation**: Clear separation between different domains
 - **Scalability**: Add new areas without affecting existing work
-- **Portability**: Individual modules can be used independently
+- **Simplicity**: All content in one repository
 - **Organization**: Clear separation of concerns

 ## Structure